ota-meshi/eslint-plugin-math/docs/rules/abs.md

 ## :book: Rule Details

-This rule amis to enforces the conversion to absolute values to be the method you prefer.
+This rule aims to enforce the conversion to absolute values to be the method you prefer.

 <eslint-code-block fix>